-What is a Employee Tax and Benefit Budget for a Retail Company?
+What is an Employee Tax and Benefit Budget for a Retail Company?

-Employee Tax and Benefit budgets are considered an important component of a budget model and are often used by retail chains and store managers to estimate detailed staff related expenses for the budget.
-Some of the key functionality in this type of model is that it automatically calculates workforce costs such as FICA, FUTA, SUTA, fringes, pensions, profit sharing and so on.
+Employee Tax and Benefit budgets are considered an important component of a budget model and are often used by retail chains and store managers to estimate detailed staff-related expenses for the budget.
+Key functionality in this type of model automatically calculates workforce costs, such as, FICA, FUTA, SUTA, fringes, pensions, profit sharing and so on.
 It includes both exempt and non-exempt employees.
-You find an example of this type of model below.
+You will find an example of this type of model below.

 Purpose of Employee Tax and Benefit Budget Models

 Retail companies use Employee Tax and Benefit Budget Models to automate otherwise tedious cost calculations for the staff budget.
-When used as part of good business practices in a Financial Planning & Analysis (FP&A) department, a company can improve its budget accuracy and ease of creating multiple scenarios as well as reduce the chances that calculation mistakes occur in the budget model.
+When used as part of good business practices in a Financial Planning & Analysis (FP&A) department, a company can improve its budget accuracy and the easy in which to create multiple scenarios, as well as, reduce the chances of calculation mistakes occurring in the budget model.